Term Taken: 2019 Spring

 The midterm exam and final exam had very similar formats and were pretty easy, you were asked to demonstrate the steps of certain operations (like in the homework), show the time/space complexity of some operations, design some simple algorithms, etc. Since the final exams had been pretty much the same for over 5 years, doing past-paper is 11/10 recommended.

 Furthermore, because most people got similar scores for the midterm and final exams, the programming midterm was what made a difference.
 The programming midterm was a 3-hour mini-contest on a lovely Friday night, we were given 7 LeetCode-like programming problems similar to the programming assignments.
 They were intentionally designed to be challenging, so the class solved only around 3 problems on average.
 The final score would be curved according to the rank and the top students would receive prizes at the end of the semester.
 I consider the best way to prepare for the programming midterm is to grind LeetCode problems, since the last couple problems came directly from LeetCode Medium/Hards for this year.
 Also, since the programming midterm is open-book & open-note, printing C implementations of ALL data structures covered in class is a MUST!!!
 (Make sure the code in your notes is 100% correct, so you don’t have to waste your time debugging it during the exam.)

 You will probably spend around 5-10 hours on average each week if you plan to master (or get an A in) this course, but it is 100% worth since this course is a stepping stone to all other fields in CS, not to mention Big-N tech companies do data structure and algorithms interviews for their hiring process.

 C Implementations of Common Data Structures

 My Cheatsheet for Programming Midterm

-(Some implementations are pretty stupid, I know.
-So make your own cheatsheet!)
+(Some implementations are pretty lame I know.
+So make your own cheat sheet!)

 Past Programming Midterm